tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 <!-- Toistaiseksi tekemämme sovellukset ovat olleet sellaisia, että kun niiden komponentit on kerran renderöity, niiden ulkoasua ei ole enää voinut muuttaa.
 Entä jos haluaisimme toteuttaa laskurin, jonka arvo kasvaa esim. ajan kuluessa tai nappien painallusten yhteydessä? -->

 So far all of our applications have been such that their appearance remains the same after the initial rendering.
-What if we wanted to create a counter where the value increased as a function of time or after clicking a button?
+What if we wanted to create a counter where the value increased as a function of time or at the click of a button?

 <!-- Aloitetaan seuraavasta rungosta: -->
 Let's start with the following body: